drreynolds/smuhpc-workshop/source/session_3.rst

 ``hello.cpp``, ``hello.c``, ``hello.f90`` and ``hello.f``, respectively.

-The :index:`indented <pair: Makefile; build commands>` lines (each require a single [tab] character) under each target contain the instructions on how to build that executable.
+The :index:`indented <pair: Makefile; build commands>` lines (each require a single [Tab] character) under each target contain the instructions on how to build that executable.
 For example, ``make`` will build ``hello_cpp.exe`` by issuing the command ``g++ hello.cpp -o hello_cpp.exe``, which does the compilation, assembly and linking all